python-sdbus/python-sdbus/docs/general.rst

 `Dbus types reference <https://dbus.freedesktop.org/doc/dbus-specification.html#type-system>`_

-.. note:: Python integers are unlimited size but dbus intergers are not.
+.. note:: Python integers are unlimited size but dbus integers are not.
     All integer types raise :py:exc:`OverflowError`
     if you try to pass number outside the type size.